Ocerious/ocerious/README.md

 I'm a stupid 17 year old from Canberra, I'm currently still in college but do part-time study at ANU with their computer science extension program ᕙ(`▿´)ᕗ
 </br>
-Hoping to get a career in some type of IT, maybe cybersecurity engineering.
+Hoping to get a career in some type of creative IT.

 I enjoy reading, manga/anime, aroid horticulture, weight-lifting, robotics/programming, and video games; namely MMO RPGs like Guild Wars 2, WoW and Final Fantasy XIV.
 </br>